 Virginia Institute on Cooperative Education (VICE)

-Each spring, the Virginia Cooperative Council (VCC) sponsors an Institute on Cooperative Education, a youth leadership conference for high school youth.
-Next year’s event is set for March 28-30, 2020.
-The primary objective of this conference is to educate youth about the unique cooperative form of business through interactive instruction that includes a live business simulation, “Who’s Minding the Store?”
+Each spring, VCC sponsors the Virginia Institute on Cooperative Education, a youth leadership conference for high school youth.
+It’s primary objective is to educate youth about the cooperative form of business through interactive instruction that includes a live business simulation, “Who’s Minding the Store?”
 Students enhance their teamwork, leadership, and communication skills, with top performers having the opportunity to receive up to $2,000 in educational scholarships.

-Coming to Graves Mountain Lodge is an annual event for students that are chosen to come to the VICE conference.
-Students interact through activities such as understanding your personality profile and participating in team competition to run cooperative businesses.
-In doing so, they learning how to making marketing and financial decisions and interpret the results using operating statements and financial reports.
-They also have lots of fun through organized games and activities.
+Graves Mountain Lodge hosts the annual VICE conference.
+Students participate in team competition to run cooperative businesses.
+In doing so, they learn how to making marketing and financial decisions and interpret the results of their decisions through operating statements and financial reports.
+Participants also enjoy organized games and activities and delicous meals.

 Before arriving at the conference

-Youth participants are required to visit the sponsoring cooperative business and complete the “Report on My Visit to a Cooperative” to learn more about the size and operation of a cooperative in their community.
-Participants are sent a booklet on cooperatives, which they are asked to review prior to the conference, and will be tested on this information.
+After submitting their application, students are required to visit the sponsoring cooperative business and complete the “Report on My Visit to a Cooperative” to learn more about the size and operation of this cooperative in their community.
+Participants are emailed information about cooperatives to review prior to the conference, and will be tested on this information.

 Activities begin with an overview and interactive icebreakers to help students learn more about each other.
 The opening session details the history and importance of cooperatives and how they differ from other forms of business.
-Following the introductory overview, students are divided into four groups to learn about different types of cooperative businesses: supply, marketing, electric, and credit.
-At one point during the day, students are quizzed on the information that has been presented to them.
+Students are then divided into groups to learn about the four main types of cooperative businesses: supply, marketing, electric, and credit, before being tested on the information that has been presented to them.